Shaba9/journals/journals.md

 # Journal 12: 11/6/2018

 The strategy I use to learn from disappointments is that I do not expect much to begin with.
 That is, I try to remain detached from what I want, and focus more on the learning experience in the moment.
 Though, it is no easy task.

+# Journal 13: 11/7/2018

+Something that was easier to learn than I expected was the <canvas> element.
+When going through the readings, at first, it looked more complicated than it really was.
+Then I got to try it out, and it turned out to not be so bad.
+All the more complex things, such as the component architecture, just takes a lot of time to get used to, but I also expected it would.
+Not sure if that counts...